EngAAlex/MultiDynNos/README.md

 This software has **two** modes: **Layout** and **Metrics**.

 #### Layout Mode:
-It is used to run DynNoSlice or Multi-DynNoSlice on a single graph.
+It is used to run DynNoSlice or MultiDynNoS on a single graph.
 The result can be plotted as a space time cube or shown as animation on a new window.

 To run the system in this mode, please run: